Bodmer/JSON_Decoder/README.md

 # JSON_Decoder

-This is a fork of altrunner's variant of Daniel Eichhorn's library! altrunner converted the library to use char arrays instread of the String class.
-The update has the potential to reduce the parser memory footprint during decoding and I like the error reporting added in the ealtrunner variant.
+This is a fork of altrunner's variant of Daniel Eichhorn's library. altrunner converted the library to use char arrays instread of the String class.
+The update has the potential to reduce the parser memory footprint during decoding and I like the error reporting added in altrunner's variant.

-This fork here has been renamed JSON_Decoder to avoid conflicts in the Arduino IDE with Daniel Eichhorn's original "json-streaming-parser" library.
+This fork here has been renamed JSON_Decoder to avoid conflicts in the Arduino IDE with Daniel's original "json-streaming-parser" library.
 Thus the two libraries can happily co-exist.
 The example sketch has been corrected to work with an update that added error reporting in altrunners fork.

 The first use of this library required some "reverse engineering" to understand how to use the parser.
 The plan is to add a better example (based on my slow learning experience) that shows how to use the parser.